HOW DO I GET STARTED WITH THERAPY?

 - spiritual and lifespan development (aging, mid-life, and other transitions)

 - women’s issues

 - non-normative relationships configurations / poly issues

 - archetypes / symbols / imagination

 WHAT SHOULD I KNOW ABOUT MY RIGHT TO CONFIDENTIALITY?

 All communications between us are held in strict confidence, unless you provide express written permission for us to release information to the appropriate parties.

 Information discussed during our session will not be disclosed privately to family members without written permission.

 There are some exceptions to confidentiality in a therapy setting.
 Therapists are required to report any instances of suspected child or elder care abuse.
-We are also required to break confidentiality when there is serious danger of physical violence to yourself or another person.
+I am also required to break confidentiality when there is serious danger of physical violence to yourself or another person.
 You also waive your right to confidentiality in legal proceedings when you base any part of your case on your psychological state of mind.

 HOW DO I PAY FOR MY SESSIONS?